 NERO is introduced very early in Days Gone.
 When you come across one of their checkpoints, we suggest taking some time to enter the building.
 If you’re using this method, you’ll need to hunt down some fuel and restart a generator to restore power to the doors.
-Afterwards, you want to cut the wires to any speakers on top of the buildings so that Freakers won’t flock to your location.
+Afterward, you want to cut the wires to any speakers on top of the buildings so that Freakers won’t flock to your location.

 Once inside, you’ll always find a NERO box (looks like a government-issued treasure chest).
 When you open it, you’ll find a NERO injector, which you can use to permanently upgrade your health, Focus, or stamina.
 You’ll find NERO injector boxes in any area where NERO has been.
 So look out for them during main missions, too.